-A comprehensive study of the role of the manager in today's retail climate.
+A comprehensive study of the leadership skills inherent to being an effective, efficient manager in retail today.
 Students learn the effect of an organization's culture on the management process and how it is viewed from a global perspective.
-Decision-making, planning, structure, leadership, and defining control are also studied. (co-req FM 424 for FBM in Florence only).
+Decision-making, planning and strategic management, driving change and innovation, controlling, and managing communication and information technology are also studied.